 Now if you want to use one of the free themes, just browse through this directory.
 You can sort the themes by: Featured, Popular, Latest, Favorites, etc. You can also search for themes by the keyword.
 And you can preview these themes, too.
 Once you find your favorite one, just click on the “Activate” button and your new theme is live.

 Installing a Premium WordPress Theme

-If you are looking for a more advanced option and want to use a premium WordPress theme, then read on.
+If you are looking for a more advanced option and want to use a premium WordPress theme, for example, Divi, then read on.
 First of all, you will need to download your premium theme from somewhere.
 You will need to sign up on your chosen theme’s seller website, buy a license and download your theme.
 You should get a ‘.ZIP‘ file of it.

 The process of installing a premium WordPress theme is almost the same as installing a free one.
 In your WP admin panel go to Appearance > Themes, click the “Add New” button and then click the “Upload Theme” button at the top.
 Upload your theme’s ‘.ZIP‘ file and click “Install Now”.
 Then click the “Activate” link and your new premium theme should be activated.